nswdpc/silverstripe-pwnage-hinter/docs/en/index.md

 ### notify_pwned_password_digest

 When true a digest email will be sent to users with the permission of `digest_permission_code` containing a count of accounts with pwned password flags

+Notifications are only sent when the queued job `PwnedPasswordDigestJob` is active.

 Default : true